 Human Growth Hormone (HGH)

-Synthetic human growth hormone was developed in 1985 and approved by the FDA for specific uses in children and adults.
-In children, HGH injections are approved for treating short stature of unknown cause as well as poor growth due to a number of medical causes, including:
+Scientists developed synthetic human growth hormone in 1985, and the FDA approved it for specific uses in children and adults.
+In children, HGH shots treat short stature of unknown cause, as well as poor growth due to a number of medical causes, including:

 • Turner's syndrome, a genetic disorder that affects a girl's development